-Medical Diagnosis is ISO 15189 United Kingdom Accreditation Service (UKAS) Standard accredited, which is the internationally recognised accreditation for medical laboratories.
+Medical Diagnosis is ISO 15189 is United Kingdom Accreditation Service (UKAS) Standard accredited, which is the internationally recognised accreditation for medical laboratories.

 The most recent UKAS inspection took place August 2021, which resulted in the provider being accredited.
-Between 1 February 2021 and 31 January 2022, 400,000 samples were processed.
+The service were processing 1000 samples per week.